 It might not bring you much support even if you were a sole trader in 2018-19 but your profits were small.

-Update 10 May 2020: If you live in Scotland and started as a sole trader in the last year or so, you may be eligible for a local authority grant of £2000.
+Update 2 November 2020: If you live in Scotland or Wales, you may be eligible for a freelancer hardship grant through local schemes.